Pacific International Translations has a considerable experience in voice-over translation services.

-We are accustomed to translating scripts of all types and subject matter.
-This includes those of a technical nature – see our business translation service offering for further information.
+Our experience in translating scripts covers a diverse range of subject matter, including texts of a technical nature – see our business translation service offering for further information.

 The extra translation step in a script translation

-The translator will do this by working from a timed English script.
-He/she will match the length of each section of the translation with the number of seconds allowed for it on the video.
-As a final check, the translation will be physically read out against the original video to confirm the timings.
+The translator completes this by working from a timed English script.
+They will match the length of each section of the translation with the seconds allowed for it in the video.

 - the script is translated into the foreign language